 Spring container gardening can be started as soon as the last frost has passed and the soil temperature has risen above 50°F. Early spring is the ideal time to begin preparing the soil, selecting plants, and setting up your containers.

 Additionally, you can wait until nighttime temperatures are consistently in the 50s, which usually occurs sometime in March or April.

-Varieties of container plants to grow in spring
+Varieties of container garden plants to grow in spring

 The choice of plants to grow in spring is almost endless, a resourceful gardener is only limited by their imagination.
 However, it’s important to keep prevailing natural factors like how much rain you’ll get, the intensity of the sun - and wind, and the highest and lowest temperature expectations in mind when planning.

 One system to guide you on what to expect in your region is the plant hardiness zone, more commonly known as the USDA zone of your region.